lopossumi/Rust-Output-Image/README.md

 * Write the information to an image buffer instead of stdout
 * Write the buffer to a PNG file
-    * To achieve this, we should import some image library.
+    * To achieve this, we should import some image library using the package manager.

 ## Writing to stdout